Pitch Variation - A Matter Of Urgency

 Sometimes staying in a tighter pitch range is effective.
 For example, matching the mood of a beat that expresses only one or two emotions.
 Or perhaps the chorus only expresses one thing and you want to match that emotion.
 Keep in mind, these are just examples.
 Discovering many ways to use pitch effectively will be an exciting challenge for you.

 Reach for the Sky!

-As you can see, there’s a myriad of possibilities within the concept of pitch.
-It is important to realize that for every scratch you can do, there’s a chance to do it in a variety of alternate pitches.
+As you can see, there’s a ton of possibilities to explore with pitch variation.
+It’s important to know, every scratch you can do can be done in a variety of pitches.
 It will truly multiply your scratch vocabulary.
-Whether it’s a scratch you’ve been doing for years, or something you just picked up, the concept of pitch expansion can and should be applied.
+Whether it’s a scratch you’ve been doing for years, or something you just picked up, pitch variation should be applied.

-A good way to get tons out of this concept is to place limitations on yourself.
+A good way to develop pitch range is to place limitations on yourself.
 Imagine you’re a painter and you’ve decided to paint a mountainside.
 However, you only have three colors on your paint palette.
 You want to paint a brown mountain that has many different cracks, crannies, nooks and shadows.
 The three colors you’re restricted to using are brown, white and black.
-While that may seem like an extreme limitation, the reality is anyone with decent painting experience could tell you it’s more than enough.
+While that may seem like an extreme limitation, anyone with decent painting experience knows it’s more than enough.

-Now that you have a better idea of pitch and its function in the greater world of self expression, it’s an excellent time to start experimenting with it.
-Even if you just begin using it a little bit, you’ll notice quickly how much of an impact it will have on your ability to express yourself with scratching more effectively.
-You may even have extensive experience in building your pitch vocabulary.
-Despite that fact, it is likely you are neglecting at least some aspect of your scratching that could benefit from a wider range of pitch choices.
+Now that you know more about pitch and its use for self expression, it’s a great time to start experimenting.
+Even if you try just a little bit, you’ll soon see how much it impacts your ability to effectively express yourself with scratching.
+Even if you have lots of experience developing pitch, you’ll benefit from a wider range of pitch choices.
 Start being heard more.
 Demand people’s attention!